 Hands-On: Evaluate the Model¶

-One way to find it is to:
+One way to find it:

-Enter the Lab where you will find the previously-created High revenue analysis.
+Click Lab and find High revenue analysis.

 Some of the panels in this section are algorithm-dependent; for example, a linear model will display information about the model’s coefficients, while a tree-based model will display information about decision trees and variable importance.

 You might find that your actual results are different from those shown.
 This is due to differences in how rows are randomly assigned to training and testing samples.

 The Variable importance chart reveals the relationship between the variables used to train the model and the target, high_revenue.
 We notice that some variables seem to have a stronger relationship than others.
 Notably, the age at the time of first purchase, age_first_order, seems to be a good indicator along with the number of pages the customer visited, pages_visited_avg.